Why ProLids Helmets were Invented

 However, we have only scratched the surface.
 ProLids helmets are not your average helmets; they are the best helmets for kids.
 But to be the best, you must offer something different, something other helmets don’t provide.

-Why ProLids Helmets Were Invented | The Founder
+Why ProLids Helmets were Invented | The Founder

 Every product, good or bad, needs to come from somewhere.
 Usually, you can find one person with an idea to solve a problem that has yet to be solved.
 Meet the founder of ProLids, Brett Baker, a man with an idea in Tulsa, Oklahoma.